 Awareness Connection Experience

-Manu realizes that the fish must be some kind of sacred deity and bows down in submission asking the fish for enlightenment.
+Satyavrata realizes that the fish must be some kind of sacred deity and bows down in submission asking the fish for enlightenment.
 Then the fish reveals himself as Lord Vishnu.
-Vishnu warns Manu that there will be a great flood that will submerge the world and destroy all living beings.
-Vishnu asks Manu to build a great ship and gather all the worthy sages, birds, animals and plants.
+Vishnu warns the king that there will be a great flood that will submerge the world and destroy all living beings.
+Vishnu asks Satyavrata to build a great ship and gather all the worthy sages, birds, animals and plants.